 This is exactly what Ardor Accessibility does: automated WCAG scanning, real-time widget remediation, monthly monitoring, and a legal-grade documentation trail, all for one flat annual price.
 Request a demo and see where your site stands before someone else checks for you.

 Figures above are approximations drawn from publicly available litigation-tracking reports and vary by tracker and year.
+The cases described are summarized from public court records and news coverage.
 This article is for informational purposes only and does not constitute legal advice.